 Make it a mini-route (very walkable)

 Start: Jing’an Temple or Nanjing West Road shopping → stroll Wujiang Road food street → Butterful & Creamorous × Charlotte Tilbury for pastry + coffee → continue to West Nanjing Road malls or hop one station east to People’s Square.
-Wujiang Road itself is a destination, lined with snacks, cafés, and neon after dark.
+If you want a low-key reset after the shopping streets, walk or ride one stop over to Shanghai People’s Park, which is a perfect first-day “arrive softly” spot in the middle of the city.

 Need-to-know at a glance